Medical Malpractice Attorneys in Rochester

 Medical malpractice refers to the negligence of someone in the medical profession.
-This most typically is a doctor, but can be a nurse or other medical provider as well.
-No firm in Rochester or Monroe County has successfully handled more medical malpractice claims in the last 45 years than Faraci Lange.
+This most typically involves a doctor, but can be a nurse or other medical provider as well.

-With nine attorneys listed in the Best Lawyers in America directory in the field of medical malpractice, four legal nurse consultants on staff and access to some of the most highly qualified experts in the country in all medical specialties, no firm dedicates more resources or obtains better outcomes than Faraci Lange in the medical malpractice field.
-That is why so many attorneys refer clients with potential medical malpractice claims to Faraci Lange.
+At Faraci Lange, LLP, we have earned a reputation as one of the most successful law firms in the area in the area of medical malpractice.
+With nine attorneys listed in the Best Lawyers in America® directory in the field of medical malpractice, four legal nurse consultants on staff, and access to some of the most highly qualified experts in the country in all medical specialties, we have what it takes to aggressively and effectively pursue your claim.
+In fact, many attorneys refer clients with potential medical malpractice claims to Faraci Lange, LLP.

-Medical malpractice claims are among the most difficult claims to evaluate, work up and prove at trial.
+Medical malpractice claims are among the most difficult claims to evaluate, work up, and prove at trial.
 That is why it is extremely important to work with attorneys who have extensive experience in this area of law.
-That is also why it is highly unlikely that attorneys without such experience could successfully handle a medical malpractice case.
+Additionally, that is also why it is highly unlikely that attorneys without such experience could successfully handle a medical malpractice case.

-Faraci Lange has been representing victims of medical malpractice for more than 45 years.
-This experience provides a tremendous advantage to our clients and results in a high success rate, contrary to the statistical average outcome for this type of claim in New York State.
-This high success rate is attained through extensive and detailed upfront analysis by a team of highly experienced attorneys, nurses and medical experts at the outset, followed by thorough case preparation.
+Faraci Lange, LLP has been representing victims of medical malpractice for more than 52 years.
+This experience often provides a tremendous advantage to our clients and results in a high success rate, contrary to the statistical average outcome for this type of claim in New York State.
+This high success rate is attained through extensive and detailed upfront analysis by a team of highly experienced attorneys, nurses, and medical experts at the outset, followed by thorough case preparation.
 This approach has led to successful resolution of a high percentage of our medical malpractice cases before trial, including some that are resolved even before a lawsuit is filed.

-In order to succeed with a medical malpractice claim you must prove that the doctor or other type of health care provider failed to practice within what is referred to as the standard of care.
+In order to succeed with a medical malpractice claim, you must prove that the doctor or another health care provider failed to practice within what is referred to as the “standard of care.”
 The standard of care refers to the general standard of practice for a reasonable practitioner in a particular area of medicine.

 If a departure from the standard of care is established, then it must also be established that the mistake or error proximately caused the injury complained of.
-This is referred to as proving causation.
-Proving a departure from the standard of care but failing to prove causation results in the plaintiff losing at trial.
-Therefore, this element must be carefully evaluated prior to undertaking the case and expert proof on this issue is equally important with expert proof establishing medical negligence.
+This is referred to as “proving causation.”
+Proving a departure from the standard of care but failing to prove causation will result in the plaintiff losing at trial.
+Therefore, this element must be carefully evaluated prior to undertaking the case.

-With our highly experienced medical malpractice attorneys and talented nurse consulting staff, Faraci Lange has the talent, resources and experience to succeed against the insurance companies representing doctors and hospitals.
-Our team will thoroughly evaluate the claim, retain the qualified experts needed for trial and master the subject matter of even the most complex medical cases.
-That is why more people in Rochester, Buffalo, Monroe and surrounding counties choose Faraci Lange to represent them in medical malpractice actions than any other firm.
+With our highly experienced Buffalo medical malpractice attorneys and talented nurse consulting staff, Faraci Lange, LLP has the knowledge, resources, and experience to succeed against the insurance companies representing doctors and hospitals.
+Our team can thoroughly evaluate your claim, retain the qualified experts needed for trial, and master the subject matter of even the most complex medical cases.
+We are proud to represent individuals in Rochester, Buffalo, Monroe, and the surrounding counties in complex medical malpractice and negligence claims.